 - May promote fertility in women.

-- Contains Arachidonic Acid (AA) which plays a role in brain function and is a vital component of cell membranes.
+- Contains Arachidonic Acid (AA), which plays a role in brain function and is a vital component of cell membranes.

 Conventional butter is what we normally see at the grocery store.
-This is the plain jane, nothing special about it butter.
-If the label doesn’t have any other annotation (like organic, cultured, etc.) it is more than likely conventional.
-This type of butter typically comes from big-farm cows, fed mostly grain (unless the farmers add candy to the feed).
+This is the plain Jane, nothing special about it, butter.
+If the label doesn’t have any other specifications (like organic, cultured, etc.), it is more than likely conventional.

 Pros:

-- affordable
+- Most affordable

-- may contain small amounts of “Activator X,” Vitamin K2 if the cows are not fed cottonseed meal, high protein soy-based feeds or hay
+- May contain small amounts of “Activator X,” Vitamin K2 if the cows are not fed cottonseed meal, high protein soy-based feeds, or hay

 Cons:

-- unless we know what the cows were fed, there’s no promise of K2
+- Unless we know what the cows were fed, there’s no promise of K2

 Pros:

-- protection against GMO’s, synthetic fertilizers, sewage sludge and irradiation used in the feed (not allowed per organic certification guidelines)
+- Protection against GMOs, synthetic fertilizers, sewage sludge, and irradiation used in the feed (not allowed per organic certification guidelines)

-- may contain small amounts of “Activator X,” Vitamin K2 if the cows are not fed cottonseed meal, high protein soy-based feeds or hay
+- May contain small amounts of “Activator X,” Vitamin K2 if the cows are not fed cottonseed meal, high protein soy-based feeds, or hay

 Cons:

-- unless we know what the cows were fed, there’s no promise of K2
+- Unless we know what the cows were fed, there’s no promise of K2

-Cultured butter is made from cultured cream.
 The United States requires products made from unpasteurized milk to age at least 60 days before being sold.
-This means manufacturers selling cultured cream in the U.S. have to add the bacteria cultures back into the cream after pasteurization since the pasteurization process kills most culturing bacteria in the first place.
+This means manufacturers selling cultured cream in the U.S. have to add the bacteria cultures back into the cream after pasteurization, since the pasteurization process kills most culturing bacteria in the first place.

 Pros:

-- contains good bacteria to help digestion and promote intestinal health
+- Contains good bacteria to help digestion and promote intestinal health

-- may contain small amounts of “Activator X,” Vitamin K2 if the cows are not fed cottonseed meal, high protein soy-based feeds or hay
+- May contain small amounts of “Activator X,” Vitamin K2 if the cows are not fed cottonseed meal, high protein soy-based feeds, or hay

 Cons:

-- unless we know what the cows were fed, there’s no promise of K2
+- Unless we know what the cows were fed, there’s no promise of K2

-- on average, costs three times as much as conventional butter
+- On average, costs three times as much as conventional butter

 Raw butter is made from raw cream.
 It has not been pasteurized in any way, so the beneficial enzymes originally found in the raw cream are in the butter as well.
-This really only makes a difference though if the cows were grass-fed.
+This really only makes a difference, though, if the cows were grass-fed.

 Pros:

-- the only butter that contains stigmasterol (a.k.a.
-The Wulzen Factor or the “antistiffness” factor) which according to Nourishing Traditions, protects humans and animals from degenerative arthritis (calcification of the joints), the hardening of the arteries, cataracts and calcification of the pineal gland
+- The only butter that contains stigmasterol (a.k.a.
+The Wulzen Factor or the “antistiffness” factor), which, according to Nourishing Traditions, protects humans and animals from degenerative arthritis (calcification of the joints), the hardening of the arteries, cataracts, and calcification of the pineal gland

-- retains beneficial bacteria and enzymes from raw milk if cows were grass-fed
+- Retains beneficial bacteria and enzymes from raw milk if cows were grass-fed

 Cons:

-- prohibited to sell by federal regulations
+- Prohibited to sell by federal regulations

-- must have access to larger amounts of raw cream to make at home
+- Must have access to larger amounts of raw cream to make at home

-Grass-fed butter comes from cows that are allowed to feed mostly or completely on pasture grass.
+Grass fed butter comes from cows that are allowed to feed mostly or completely on pasture grass.
 This butter has been pasteurized (as the U.S. government does not allow the consumer sale of raw butter).

 Pros:

-- contain high levels of “Activator X,” Vitamin K2 since the cows are not fed anything but grass
+- Contain high levels of “Activator X,” Vitamin K2, since the cows are not fed anything but grass

-- higher Vitamin A and carotene content (giving it the deep, rich yellow color)
+- Higher Vitamin A and carotene content (giving it the deep, rich yellow color)

-- lesser chance of hormones and antibiotics
+- A lesser chance of hormones and antibiotics

 Cons:

-- made by a limited number of dairy farms
+- Made by a limited number of dairy farms

-- comparable in price to organic butter, approximately twice as much as conventional butter
+- Comparable in price to organic butter, approximately twice as much as conventional butter

 In my opinion, grass-fed butter is the best.

-- If you find extra wiggle room after you’ve upgraded one pound of butter each month to grass-fed, buy enough grass-fed butter to cover your family’s needs for raw consumption for the entire month.
+- Switch all of your raw butter to grass-fed.
+If you find extra wiggle room after you’ve upgraded one pound of butter each month to grass-fed, buy enough grass-fed butter to cover your family’s needs for raw consumption for the entire month.
+Continue to use conventional butter for baking and cooking.

 Tropical Traditions carries a few varieties of quality butter.
-It’s worth ordering from them when they have free shipping and discounts on coconut oil too.
+It’s worth ordering from them when they have free shipping and discounts on coconut oil, too.
 US Wellness Meats carries grass-fed butter that compares to Kerrygold.

 If you like to order in bulk, Azure Standard has a variety of organic butters.
 Another brand that’s been recommended to me is Kalona.
-I haven’t found it locally and my favorite online stores like Thrive Market don’t carry cold goods.
+I haven’t found it locally, and my favorite online stores like Thrive Market don’t carry cold goods.

 To really get the best butter possible, you can make your own butter from raw cream.
 This process is a little more involved and can still be expensive.
 You can decide for yourself if it’s worth the time to make your own butter.

 Most of us in the US were trained to store our butter and eggs in the refrigerator.
-And yes, that is the best place for eggs (unless you get farm fresh eggs that have not been washed).
-Butter however, can be stored on the counter for a decent amount of time without any problems.
+And yes, that is the best place for eggs (unless you get farm-fresh eggs that have not been washed).
+Butter, however, can be stored on the counter for a decent amount of time without any problems.

 I’m sure you can agree with me that soft butter is so much better for toast and baking!
 Butter on the counter can be stored in a nifty butter crock.
 Some use water to help seal out any potential issues.
 But if you go through butter quickly, a simple covered butter dish works too.